-In academic terms, International Relations (IR) are a relatively recent discipline, whose exact object of study remains debated among scholars.
-Still, IR have existed for a long time as a practical reality, in the from of the interactions between different organized political entities ("states"); they have been continuously mutating through the ages, and they are still constantly shifting nowadays.
+In academic terms, International Relations (IR) is a relatively recent discipline, whose exact object of study remains debated among scholars.
+Still, IR have existed for a long time as a practical reality, in the from of the interactions between different organized political entities (states); they have been continuously mutating through the ages, and they are still constantly shifting nowadays.
 At the same time, such relations have been examined during the centuries by thinkers appliying the most disparate approaches: just to name a few notable examples, one can think of Thucydides' The History of the Peloponnesian War, Machiavelli's The Prince or Adam Smith's The Wealth of Nations for what concerns the Western world; or of Sun Tzu's The Art of War and Kautilya's Arthashastra in regard to the Chinese and Indian civilizations respectively.

-I specify once more that that the reports appearing on this page will focus on the international order, the relations between states and on their "grand strategies"; while the "Military and Strategy" section hosts my papers on the strategic impact of a given weapon system or the military doctrine of a specific country.
-See that section for more details about this distinction.
+I specify once more that that the reports appearing on this page will focus on the international order, the relations between states and on their Grand Strategy.
+My works on the strategic impact of a given weapon system, on the operational doctrine of a specific country and on past military operations will appear on the Military and Strategy section.

 Reports will be ordered and published on the base of a geographic criterion, according to the area or state they are centered on.